scottx611x/CSCI-S-40/Lecture/Lectures.md

   - SIP and NAT and Firewalls (oh my!):
     - Supporting VoIP through NAT/FW is not easy!
-    - The normal case for dealing with
+    - The normal case for dealing with NAT forwarding info (address & port) is done at the UDP/IP levels
+    - In the case of SIP this information is set by SDP which lives inside the UDP payload

   - RTCWEB/WEBRTC